klaute/homebridge-http-lux/README.md

 # homebridge-http-lux2

+It is a fork of https://github.com/epadillac/homebridge-http-lux/fork

+Increased maximum light level, updated serial number and disabled some log messages.
+Added info log message of the read light value.

 Supports http ambient light sensor devices on the Homebridge platform.
 Additional hardware required.
 This is a modified version of the https://github.com/metbosch/homebridge-http-temperature plugin.
 This version only supports the light sensor.
 MAX lightlevel is set to 800.